zendesk/demo_apps/Bestpractices.md

 **Note that this will fail if you try to get the content of `FOO` in a JSON object style request.
 Hence it is best to use function style request that will be covered later in this list.**

-* Wrap a function around ajax request especially when you are going to be passing in some options with your AJAX call.
+* Wrap a function around AJAX request especially when you are going to be passing in some options with your AJAX call.

 * Use services.notify() instead of console.log() if you are going to print some messages in string format.

-* Use underscore helpers to process arrays, and objects.
+* Use Underscore helpers to process arrays, and objects.

-* Use JSON.stringify() to dump your json data object into a string when only json format is accepted at the API end point.
+* Use `JSON.stringify()` to dump your json data object into a string when only json format is accepted at the API end point.

 > Instead of